alexbarongo/alx-system_engineering-devops/0x00-shell_basics/README.md

 -> this script shows all files including the hidden files in their long format

 Task 5.
 I love numbers
--> this script showa all files in cluding hidden files in their long format but id and group are in digits instead of names
+-> this script shows all files in cluding hidden files in their long format but id and group are in digits instead of names

+Task 6.
+Welcome
+-> this script creates a new directoery in a /temp directory